DanielTClark/cs3660-students/README.md

 1. Download Node.js 6.3 or greater.
 2. Clone repository
 3. Navigate to local folder and run npm install.
+4. Edit server/conf/serverconf.json to use StudentFSDao.js
-4. Run nodeserver.js.
+5. Run nodeserver.js.
 (Default port is 80, but can be changed with the PORT environment variable.)
-5. Navigate browser to localhost on the port you provided
+6. Navigate browser to localhost on the port you provided